 • you didn't know, and couldn't reasonably be expected to know, that the operator didn't hold a transport service licence and had previously been forbidden to operate.

-For a six-month impoundment, you can appeal on that grounds that impoundment will cause extreme hardship (for the vehicle’s registered person) or undue hardship (for another person).
+For a 6-month impoundment, you can appeal on that grounds that impoundment will cause extreme hardship (for the vehicle’s registered person) or undue hardship (for another person).
 A vehicle would not be released if the Court considered it contrary to the interests of road safety.

 You can't appeal on hardship grounds for a 28-day impoundment.